ha7ilm/openwebrx/README.md

 ## OpenWebRX servers on sdr.hu

-[sdr.hu](http://sdr.hu) is a site which lists the active, public OpenWebRX receivers.
+[sdr.hu](http://sdr.hu) is a site which lists the active, public OpenWebRX servers.
 Your receiver [can also be part of it](http://sdr.hu/openwebrx), if you want.

 ![sdr.hu](/screenshot-sdrhu.png?raw=true)